 November 2014: $89.83

 December 2016: $84.05

 December 2019: $82.00

 Notice how each deferred futures contract trades at a progressively lower price in a backwardated market.
-A 'negative carry' or 'premium' market is synonymous with backwardation.
+The terms "negative carry" and "premium market" are synonymous with backwardation.

 If there's a short-term or long-term supply shortage in a commodity, chances are that the market structure will tend toward backwardation.
 Higher nearby prices might constrain demand or elasticity while at the same time encouraging producers to increase production as quickly as they can to take advantage of higher prompt delivery prices.